 Chris Johnson, Home2 Suites

 Jeffery Kurtz, Promenade Temecula

 Jan Smith, Inland Management Group

 Ken Smith, Galway Downs

-This past year brought unprecedented devastation to the tourism industry with the COVID-19 pandemic.
+The last two years brought unprecedented devastation to the tourism industry with the COVID-19 pandemic.
 Temecula Valley hospitality businesses were deeply affected including lodging, restaurants, retail, wineries, breweries, recreation, entertainment, and events.

 ABOUT VISIT TEMECULA VALLEY